Belasco Theatre: Alleged haunting

 The Belasco Theater is the subject of an urban legend that David Belasco's ghost haunts the theater every night.
 According to actors and backstage personnel, the ghost would be seen in clerical-like wear, sitting in an empty box during the opening night of a production.
 Several actors have reported that the ghost would try to speak to them.
 One caretaker reportedly also heard rattling from the chains of Belasco's private elevator, which had long since been abandoned.
 Other accounts have described unexplained footsteps; doors and curtains moving randomly; and the elevator moving while not in use.
 Sightings of a second ghost, called the "Blue Lady", have been reported at the theater.
 This ghost, reported as an "icy cold blue mist", was supposedly an actress that fell to her death in an elevator shaft.

 After Oh!
 Calcutta! played at the theater, the ghost of David Belasco reportedly stopped appearing.
-By the 2000s, people had begun to report that the ghost had reappeared.
+By the 2000s, people reported that the ghost had reappeared.
 In Hedwig and the Angry Inch, Hedwig briefly discusses the history of the Belasco and references the ghost of Belasco, claiming that if the ghost appears on a show's opening night, then the show is blessed.
 She then asks audience members in one of the boxes to tell her if the ghost appears.

 Notable productions

-Productions are listed by the year of their first performance.